 The process of making this cold asparagus tomato salad has four folds.
 Follow the below-detailed instructions to make the most delicious asparagus salad ever.

-- Cook the asparagus: Place asparagus spears on a sheet pan on a single layer, drizzle with olive oil and sprinkle them with salt and pepper.
+- Option 1- Roasted Asparagus: Place raw asparagus spears on a rimmed baking sheet on a single layer, drizzle with olive oil, and sprinkle them with salt and black pepper.
 Roast in a preheated 425 F degree oven for 12 minutes or until crisp and tender.
 Transfer asparagus to a plate and let cool.
-Cut them in small bite-sized pieces (one to two inches).
+Cut them into small bite-sized pieces (one to two inches).

-- Make the lemon vinaigrette: Whisk together the olive oil, lemon juice, garlic, dijon mustard, salt, and pepper in a small mixing bowl until emulsified.
+- Make the lemon vinaigrette: Whisk together the extra-virgin olive oil, fresh lemon juice, garlic, dijon mustard, salt, and pepper in a small mixing bowl until emulsified.

-- Assemble the salad: Place chopped asparagus, cherry tomatoes, sliced radishes, scallions, and kalamata olives in a large bowl.
+- Assemble the salad: Place chopped asparagus, cherry tomatoes, sliced radishes, chopped green onion, and kalamata olives in a large bowl.
 Drizzle it with the lemon vinaigrette.
 Give it a gentle toss to coat vegetables with the vinaigrette.